Locked Up season 4

-The fourth and final season of the woman prisoned themed television series Vis a Vis premiered on 3 December 2018 and ended on 4 February 2019 consisting of 8 episodes.
-Produced by Globomedia and broadcast by Fox Spain.
+The fourth season of the Spanish crime drama television series Vis a Vis premiered on 3 December 2018 and ended on 4 February 2019, consisting of eight episodes.
+It was produced by Globomedia and broadcast by Fox Spain.

-Season four deals with the aftermath of Zulema (Najwa Nimri), Saray (Alba Flores) and Altagracia's (Adriana Paz) escape.
-Altagracia who used to terrorize the inmates as prison guard is now one of them.
-Zulema and Saray who was once bestfriends are now each other's enemies.
-Dr. Sandoval (Ramiro Blas) is the new Director of Cruz del Norte, who enforced violence to tame the inmates making the prison dangerous more than ever.
-We see Saray as a mother who would do anything for her child and Zulema who be revealed to be a mother.
-Soledad Nunez (María Isabel Díaz Lago) is revealed to have Alzheimer's disease.
-Macarena (Maggie Civantos) goes out finally up from her coma.
+The season deals with the aftermath of Zulema (Najwa Nimri), Saray (Alba Flores) and Altagracia's (Adriana Paz) escape.
+Altagracia, who used to terrorize the inmates as prison guard, is now one of them.
+Zulema and Saray, who were once allies, distrust each other.
+Dr. Sandoval (Ramiro Blas) is the new director of Cruz del Norte and makes the prison a more dangerous environment.
+Sandoval uses Zulema's past against her.
+Soledad (María Isabel Díaz Lago) deals with Alzheimer's disease.
+Macarena (Maggie Civantos) wakes up from her coma.

+Season four received several accolades, including nominations from the Spanish Actors Union Awards, Feroz Awards, Platino Awards, and a Fotogramas de Plata win for Nimri.
+The season is followed by the spin-off El Oasis (2020), which takes place years after the events of the fourth season and servers as the fifth and final season of the series, concluding Macarena and Zulema's story.
+An audio series that is set after the fourth season, Vis a Vis: La Cara B, was released in September 2020 on Audible.
+It features 12 episodes and stars Civantos and Nimri, alongside a supporting cast.